Dominykas97/Flights-api/README.md

 Both full and segments csv files were uploaded to 2 MySQL tables.
 4 additional columns are added for easier information retrieval: journey times (inbound, outbound and segments) and prices converted to GBP.

 Csv files have to placed to *flighdata_B* folder, located at the project's root.
-Both csv files can be processed to the database by calling http://localhost:3000/csvtosql.
+Both csv files can be processed to the database by calling http://localhost:4000/csvtosql.

+Any csv files will not work, since types of columns for MySQL are hardcoded.

 **Notes**